-Taylor Holland (Kelso) '17, this academic year’s Great Commission Showcase winner, discovered her new life goals through an unexpected medical emergency.
+Taylor Holland (Kelso) '17, the 2016-2017 Great Commission Showcase winner, discovered her new life goals through an unexpected medical emergency.

 Taylor was a sprinter, running the 100- and 200-meter events on the track team at Orange Lutheran High School.
 One day she noticed her heart beating wildly fast after a race—more than 260 beats per minute.
 “I was getting dizzy,” Taylor says.
 “It was very scary.”